Module 7.4: AKS Storage, Observability & Scaling

 Section titled “Azure Files: Shared Storage for Multi-Pod Access”Pause and predict: If you have a legacy CMS that writes user uploads to a local filesystem and you want to scale it to 3 replicas across different nodes, which Azure storage solution must you use and why?

-# StorageClass for shared disksapiVersion: storage.k8s.io/v1kind: StorageClassmetadata: name: shared-premium-diskprovisioner: disk.csi.azure.comparameters: skuName: Premium_LRS maxShares: "3" cachingMode: NonereclaimPolicy: RetainvolumeBindingMode: WaitForFirstConsumerWarning: Shared Disks do not provide a filesystem.
-The application must handle concurrent block-level access using a cluster filesystem (like GFS2) or its own coordination protocol.
-Do not mount a shared disk with ext4 or xfs from multiple nodes---you will corrupt your data.
+# StorageClass for shared disksapiVersion: storage.k8s.io/v1kind: StorageClassmetadata: name: shared-premium-diskprovisioner: disk.csi.azure.comparameters: skuName: Premium_LRS maxShares: "3" cachingMode: NonereclaimPolicy: RetainvolumeBindingMode: WaitForFirstConsumerWarning: Shared Disks do not natively provide a managed filesystem.
+The application itself must coordinate concurrent block-level access.
+If you merely mount a shared disk using ext4 or xfs from multiple Linux nodes, you risk data corruption because the kernel’s in-memory caching is not coordinated across nodes.

 The Storage Decision Matrix